-Partial brain removal is the most successful form of epilepsy surgery.
-It’s aimed at reducing the occurrence of seizures while limiting the risk of permanent brain damage.
+The most common type of resective surgery is a temporal lobectomy.
+It’s the most successful form of surgery for epilepsy.
+It may reduce the number of seizures you have while limiting your risk of permanent brain damage.

 - speech problems

-- vision loss
+- loss of vision

 - loss of motor skills